axios/axios/README.md

 ## Promises

-axios depends on a native ES6 Promise implementation to be [supported](http://caniuse.com/promises).
+axios depends on a native ECMAScript 6  Promise implementation to be [supported](http://caniuse.com/promises).
-If your environment doesn't support ES6 Promises, you can [polyfill](https://github.com/jakearchibald/es6-promise).
+If your environment doesn't support ECMAScript 6  Promises, you can [polyfill](https://github.com/jakearchibald/es6-promise).

 ## TypeScript
 axios includes [TypeScript](http://typescriptlang.org) definitions.